mlfoundations/dclm/baselines/README.md

 export PYTHONPATH=$(pwd)
 python3 ray_processing/process.py \
   --source_ref_paths exp_data/datasets/raw_sources/CC_WET_april_2019.json \
-  --readable_name c4_v4 \
+  --readable_name c4 \
   --output_dir s3://dcnlp-west/cc_wet_2019_april_baselines/c4_v4/ \
   --config_path baselines/baselines_configs/c4.yaml \
   --source_name cc_april_2019
 ```
 **Important Arguments**:

  - source_ref_paths: Path to reference JSON for a particular source.
+This json contains information about the source of the data, and where it is located.
+[Example](../exp_data/datasets/raw_sources/CC_WET_april_2019.json).
- - readable_name: Fills in the “name” field in the output JSON.
+ - readable_name: Fills in the “name” field in the output JSON of the untokenized data.
+For example, [here](../exp_data/datasets/tokenized/c4_original.json) is the json file for a c4 reproduction, after it was tokenized.
- - output_dir: Path on S3 folder which will store the processed JSONLs.
+ - output_dir: Path on S3 folder which will store the processed JSONL files (i.e. each input JSONL file that contains mlutiple pages from the raw source will be transformed to a processed JSONL file with a mirroring hierarchy, under this root dir).
  - config_path: Path to the YAML specifying the desired processing steps.
+For example, see the [config to reproduce C4](baselines_configs/c4.yaml).
  - source_name: Which source in the config_path YAML file to process.
+As mentioned above, this user defined key tells the processor which pipeline in the yaml config to use.

-When processing a single shard (a jsonl file with multiple pages), the output result will be stored as a
+When processing a single shard (a JSONL file with multiple pages), the output result will be stored as a
 corresponding jsonl file with the same name and same relative path to the output dir as the input json to the source
 root, with a `_processed` suffix in the name.
 Additionally, each processed shard will have corresponding `_stats.jsonl` file which will contain information on